jlgerber/rustclass/lesson_02.md

 ## match

 The most powerful tool for destructuring uses the `match` keyword.
-Match is most similar to `switch` in c, although with the addition of pattern matching and the lack of fallthrough
+Match is most similar to `switch` in c, although with the addition of pattern matching and the lack of fall through

 ```rust
 let level = Level::Shot{show: "dev01".into(), seq: "rd".into(), "0001".into()};